andimoto/keebcu/README.md

-# keebcu - a customizer for 3d printable keyboard case
+# keebcu - a customizer for 3d printable keyboard cases

 ## Keyboard Customizer

+#### Notes
-This Keyboard Customizer for OpenSCAD is usable and you can customize your keyboard.
+This Keyboard Customizer for OpenSCAD is in "usable" state now, and you can customize your keyboard :).
 But there are still some imperfections and "bugs".
 Please double check measurements and fittings of your keyboard layout.
-You fist may print some critical parts for testing everything.
+You first may print some critical parts for testing everything.
 The available keyboard models (in stl directory) should work and have been printed by me on a Prusa Mini.
 I can not give any guarantee on the correct functionality of this script.

 This is a remix of Parametric Cherry MX Mounting Plate for Mechanical Keyboards by rsheldiii